 For the stem, you will need a six by 2 inches piece of paper.
 Simply repeat the process from the mini pumpkin.

 Repeat the process with the leaves, gluing 2 or 3 around the base of the stem.
 This will provide a solid foundation to add glue and stick to the top of the pumpkin.
 Remember to fold down the leaves!

 Step 5 (optional)

 Take a few pieces of wire (18/20/22 gauge) about 6-7 inches long.
-Twist a few them together, even at different lengths if you prefer.
-Fan them out a little bit and glue any extra leaves with the wire sandwiched in between 2 of them.
-You can also wrap the wire around your finger to create a corkscrew vine coming off the branch of leaves.
+Twist a few of them together, even at different lengths, if you prefer.
+Fan them out a little bit and glue any extra leaves with the wire sandwiched in between the 2 of them.
+You can also wrap the wire around your finger to create a corkscrew vine coming off the branch of the leaves.

 I hope this project makes it easy and exciting to go pumpkin crafting crazy!
 I can’t wait to see your creations!